farcasterxyz/docs/docs/developers/frames/best-practices.md

 #### Respond to requests as quickly as possible

 Don't perform long-running computations like interacting with an LLM while the user is waiting for the next Frame to load.
-Instead, [perform long-running computations in the background](./patterns-pitfalls#long-running).
+See [perform long-running computations in the background](#long-running).

+#### Perform long-running computations in the background {#long-running}

+If your Frame needs to perform a long-running computation like interacting with an LLM or sending an onchain transaction, it should be done in the "background" by immediately respond with a frame that tells the user an action is being taken and let's the user refresh to check the status.

 #### Use a local copy of Farcaster data {#local-farcaster-data}